MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2024

+- Rethinking Conventional Wisdom in Machine Learning: From Generalization to Scaling. [[paper]](https://arxiv.org/abs/2409.15156)
+  - Lechao Xiao.
+  - Key Word: Regularization; Generalization; Neural Scaling Law.
+  - <details><summary>Digest</summary> This paper explores the shift in machine learning from focusing on minimizing generalization error to reducing approximation error, particularly in the context of large language models (LLMs) and scaling laws.
+It questions whether traditional regularization principles, like L2 regularization and small batch sizes, remain relevant in this new paradigm.
+The authors introduce the concept of “scaling law crossover,” where techniques effective at smaller scales may fail as model size increases.
+The paper raises two key questions: what new principles should guide model scaling, and how can models be effectively compared at large scales where only single experiments are feasible?

 - AI models collapse when trained on recursively generated data. [[paper]](https://www.nature.com/articles/s41586-024-07566-y?utm_medium=Social&utm_campaign=nature&utm_source=Twitter#Echobox=1721898113)
   - Ilia Shumailov, Zakhar Shumaylov, Yiren Zhao, Nicolas Papernot, Ross Anderson, Yarin Gal. *Nature*
   - Key Word: Model Collapse; Generative Model.